 There are different ways through which a person can learn, grow, expand their horizon and become resilient.
 And these include reading good books, learning from our parents, teachers and other wise persons or through experiences, good and bad.
-In this blog, as I take you through my experience in Mauritius, I will discuss how travelling makes one a better person.
+In this blog, as I take you through the incredible ways travel makes you a better person, I talk about my experience in Mauritius and how I was transformed.

 1. You become more organised